RFblaze/YTSubs2srt/README.md

 ###### Yes, I know the name is weird (I've never been good at naming projects)
 #
 ## What is this for?
 When you are watching a youtube video, you can enable the transcript to play alongside the video.
 You can then copy the transcript and save into a text document.
-This program is meant to take that txt file as input, format its text into valid srt (SubRip Subtitle file) syntax, and save it into a new txt file with the word "new" appended to the original file name.
+This program is meant to take that txt file as input, format its text into valid srt (SubRip Subtitle file) syntax, and save it into a new txt file with the word "_new" appended to the original file name.

 ## Instructions
 - The program requires you to select the file you want to format.
 Ensure that the file in question is in the txt format as docx or other file formats won't work.